 The absence of immediate oversight by parents and caretakers offers college students the freedom to make choices, develop personally and experiment.
-While these are natural and necessary components of maturation, they also create an environment susceptible to crime and victimization.
+While these are natural and necessary components of maturing, they also create an environment susceptible to crime and victimization.
 Incidents of drug and alcohol abuse, sexual assault and hate crimes are common on today’s college campuses.

 Many youths experiment with alcohol and other drugs in their dormitories or at college parties.
 While underage consumption of alcohol or drugs is illegal, but not violent in nature, violence is often the result of such consumption.

 The fastest growing population of rape victims is among students.
 Often considered “covered-up” crimes, rapists on college campuses have rarely been prosecuted.
-This is because many victims are discouraged by college authorities from reporting crimes to local law enforcement agencies and encouraged instead to file complaints only with the campus justice systems.
+This is because many victims are discouraged by college authorities from reporting crimes to local law enforcement agencies and are encouraged instead to file complaints only with the campus justice systems.
 This practice protects the reputation of the school, but may increase the impact and consequences of the crime on the victim, who is often forced to continue living in the same facility as the perpetrator with little or no sense of justice done or punishment imposed.

 Congress addressed this problem through two measures — the Student Right to Know Act of 1991, which requires college and universities to track crimes on campus and to report them to local police, and the Campus Sexual Assault Victims’ Bill of Rights of 1992, which provides criminal justice remedies for victims of sexual assault.

 In addition to sexual crimes, some fraternity or sorority members abuse or attack pledges or other members under the guise of hazing.
-The absence of dorm advisors or house supervisors exacerbates the problem — combining little or no supervision with new-found freedoms.
+The absence of dorm advisors or house supervisors exacerbates the problem — combining little or no supervision with newfound freedoms.

 From swastikas painted on doors and threatening telephone calls to violent personal attacks, the prevalence of hate crimes is increasing on college campuses.
 Colleges endeavor to assemble diverse student bodies and, for many students, this is their first true interaction with people of different cultural, religious, racial and socio-economic backgrounds, as well as different sexual orientations.
 When tolerance is challenged, violent expressions of contempt can result.